cockroachdb/docs/_includes/common/ui/transactions-page.md

 You can search for transactions using the search field or using the date field.
 To search by date, pick a date range that is within the time period since the statistics were last cleared.
 Click **reset time** to reset the date.

+You can filter transactions in which a SQL statement fingerprint exceeds a specified latency value.
+Use the pulldown in the **Filters** menu.

 ## Transaction statistics

 {% include common/ui/statistics.md %}

 For an example of querying the statistics table, see [Example]({{ page_prefix}}statements-page.html#example).

-## Filter by transaction latency

-You can filter transactions in which a SQL statement fingerprint exceeds a specified latency value.
-Use the pulldown in the **Filters** menu.

 ## Understand the Transactions page